 So what’s the answer?

-The Mobile Disco price you should expect to pay on average is between £250 and £450
+You should expect to pay on average between £250 and £350

 Where the Mobile Disco has over 10 years experience (and this DOES make a big difference), it would be between £350 and £600 as an average